ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     See how `fdisk` gives you some final output about the update before returning you to the shell.

-13. With the `lsblk` command you can see that the `sda4` now appears as another branch of the `sda` tree, right below the `sda3`'s structure:
+13. Use the `lsblk` command to see the new `sda4` partition appearing as another branch of the `sda` tree, right below the `sda3`'s structure:

     ~~~sh
     $ lsblk